JoeSiu/xeno-canto-api-ts/README.md

 #### Multiple Pages

-For results that have multiple pages, you can pass the `page` parameter to the `search` method
+For results that have multiple pages, you can pass the `page` parameter to the `search` method:

 ```ts
 // Create query and options